 [Photo by Marcus Wallis on Unsplash.
 Description: a white guy looking at his phone while leaning against a garage door.
 The door reads: KEEP CLEAR offenders will be towed away.]

 Don’t feel obliged to accept friend requests from randoms

 The scene: someone you’ve had zero interaction with suddenly sends a friend request.
 At most, what you appear to have in common are membership to a trans forum and/or trans acquaintances.
 Check in with yourself, especially if you’ve recently been sharing about your surgical experience where they could have come across it.
 Odds are, they are strictly interested in asking you queries they could just as well pose to the whole forum.
 But they want unlimited access to you, whenever they have queries, and zero interest in anything else to do with you.
 Don’t feel bad if you opt to ignore the friend request.

-[description: cartoon of a white guy looking at his phone with concern as 3 dots indicate someone’s typing a message.]
+[Bitmoji of a white guy looking at his phone with concern.
+3 dots in a speech bubble indicate someone’s typing a message.]

 Don’t respond to questions over DM

 Some will skip the friend request, and simply ask on a thread to or directly proceed to post questions in a direct message.
 Many will insist this is necessary on the account that the topic is sensitive and therefore requires privacy.
 I want to give that merit, what with many queries being about sensation or sex.
 It seems reasonable on the surface, and mutually beneficial, since it’s your genitals that are being discussed.
 But…